kolenaIO/kolena/examples/face_recognition_11/README.md

 # Example Integration: Face Recognition (1:1)

-This example integration uses the [Labeled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset and the Deepface Face Recognition (FR) pipeline to demonstrate how to test and evaluate FR (1:1) systems on Kolena.
+This example integration uses the [Labeled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset and Face Recognition (FR) workflow to demonstrate how to test and evaluate FR (1:1) systems on Kolena.

 ## Setup